 - A remote – a remote, or “fob”, to arm disarm your security system

-- A siren, or horn output – when triggered, emits loud noises to scary away thieves and alert potential witnesses
+- A siren, or horn output – when triggered, emits loud noises to scare away thieves and alert potential witnesses

 - Miscellaneous wiring harnesses